liokouras/velvet/README.md

 #### 2. **Arguments & Return Types**
 To uphold thread-safety, all arguments and return values to/from spawnable functions must be [`Send + 'static`](https://doc.rust-lang.org/std/marker/trait.Send.html).
-Non-`'static` references cannot be transferred between threads safely, so Velvet treats `&T` in function signatures as if they were [`Arc<T>`](https://doc.rust-lang.org/std/sync/struct.Arc.html) and will call `.clone()` when the value is passed to another thread.
+Non-`'static` references cannot be transferred between threads safely, so these cannot be used as arguments in spawnable functions.
-If your spawnable function passes values by reference, make sure the values are wrapped in an `Arc` (this does not require changes to the function signature, as Rust's *deref coercion* allows an `Arc<T>` to be used where a `&T` is expected.).
+If your spawnable function passes values by reference, make sure to use `Box` if the reference can be moved, or [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) if the reference is only to be borrowed.

 If the datatype of an argument or return value is externally defined, ensure it is brought into scope using its **full qualified path** rather than relying on wildcard imports.
 This allows Velvet to resolve and generate code for the type correctly.

 #### 3. **Unique Names**